 Each session is completely different, with new activities, volunteer tasks, lessons, and of course animals!
 Feel free to sign up for just one session or all of them.
 Students can join any session; participants will not be confused or lost by starting on session 3 without having attended any previously.

 Due to current COVID concerns, we have adjusted to the following cancellation policy:

 - For cancellations made 7 days or more prior to the program’s start date, we can provide you with refund minus a $25 administrative fee to your credit card or check.For any COVID related cancellations– due either to potential or confirmed symptoms or exposure isolation– we can provided you with full credit to your East Bay SPCA registration account balance, which can be used at a later date to either reschedule the same program or to sign up for future education programs such as our Winter, Spring, and Summer Camps.

 - Please note, we cannot accommodate any makeup sessions.
 Transferring sessions due to illness cancellations is subject to availability.

-- Shelter Scout sessions will be capped at 12 participants max, per county guidelines.
+- Shelter Scout sessions will be capped at 15 participants

-- All participants and staff will be required to wear masks on site that block their nose and mouth.
+- All participants and staff are strongly encouraged, but not required to wear masks on site, regardless of vaccination status

 - Activities may be moved outdoors as weather allows.
 When we are indoors, we will be in an area not accessed by the public.
 Additionally, we have a state-of-the-art ventilation system that is designed with disease transmission in mind, due to the fact that our shelter has always had to take exceptional precautions against highly dangerous transmittable diseases for our animal population.